message/iata/PT.md

 - complete a "Health Form upon arrival at the Azores" and a "Draft statement for inter-island travel" upon arrival; or
 - submit a "Questionnaire for Risk Assessment and Early Detection" before departure at <a href="https://mysafeazores.com/">https://mysafeazores.com/</a> .
 7. Passengers traveling to Madeira must complete an epidemiological survey before departure at <a href="https://madeirasafe.com">https://madeirasafe.com</a> .
 This will generate a QR code which must be presented upon arrival.
-8. Passengers arriving from Brazil, Croatia, Cyprus, France, India, Lithuania, Netherlands, South Africa or Sweden must register at <a href="https://travel.sef.pt">https://travel.sef.pt</a> before departure.
+8. Passengers arriving from Brazil, India, Nepal or South Africa must register at <a href="https://travel.sef.pt">https://travel.sef.pt</a> before departure.
 9. Passengers are subject to medical screening.
 10. Passengers could be subject to quarantine for 14 days.
 11. National ID cards issued to nationals of Portugal which have expired on 24 February 2020 or later are considered valid until 31 December 2021.
+12. Residence permits issued by Portugal which have expired on 24 February 2020 or later are considered valid until 31 December 2021.